GDX-X/PFS-BatchKit-Manager/README.md

 <details>
   <summary> <h7> <b> How to install PS1 Games </b> </h7> </summary>
    <p>

+NOTE: You need to find the right files to be able to launch PS1 games
+for copyright reasons I cannot provide you with these files:

+`POPS.ELF` 	    MD5: `355A892A8CE4E4A105469D4EF6F39A42`
+`IOPRP252.IMG` 	MD5: `1DB9C6020A2CD445A7BB176A1A3DD418`

 Copy your .BIN/CUE in POPS Folder
 1) Transfer POPS-Binaries
 2) Go to the `Advanced menu` > `Conversion`
 3) Choose Convert .BIN/CUE To .VCD